-Breckenridge Ski Resort has closed for the 19/20 ski season
+Breckenridge Ski Resort has closed for the 19/20 season.

-Vail Resorts announced today that all of its North American resorts and retail stores will remain closed for the 2019-20 winter ski season amidst the continued challenges associated with the spread of coronavirus (COVID-19).
-The decision follows the Company’s previously announced closure of its resorts from Sunday, March 15 through Sunday, March 22.
-The Company will consider reopening Breckenridge Ski Resort in Colorado, Heavenly Mountain Resort in Lake Tahoe and Whistler Blackcomb in British Columbia in late April/early May, dependent on the situation with COVID-19 as well as weather conditions.
+Vail Resorts has announced that all of its North American resorts and retail stores will remain closed for the 2019-20 winter ski season amidst the continued challenges associated with the spread of coronavirus (COVID-19).
+The Company will consider reopening Breckenridge Ski Resort in Colorado, Heavenly Mountain Resort in Lake Tahoe and Whistler Blackcomb in British Columbia in late April/early May, dependent on the situation with COVID-19, as well as weather conditions.

 What would the perfect mountain town be without its mountain?
 Boasting 5 peaks, 2,908 skiable acres, 187 trails, four terrain parks and the tallest chairlift in North America, Breckenridge Ski Resort offers unforgettable skiing and riding for all ability levels.
 Considered by many to be one of the best ski resorts in Colorado, Breckenridge combines unique character with unmatched terrain and impeccable service to stand out from the rest.

 Choose a season pass if you are going to ski 4+ days at any Vail Resorts owned property (Breckenridge, Keystone, Vail).
 Like many things, the earlier you purchase your season pass the more you will save.
 Buy day tickets if you’ll be skiing less than 4 days or want to try it first and see if you like it.
 Keep in mind that if your muscles aren’t prepared, 1 or 2 days on the mountain might be just the right amount.
 Take days in between to try other winter activities around Breckenridge, explore historic Main Street or relax at the spa.